afbujan/driver_challenge/README.md

 python concatenate_reads.py -f path/to/your/file.fasta
 ```

 The output of the program will print the concatenated DNA sequence.
-The module can also be used within another module with the appropriate import statement:
+The module can also be used within another module using the appropriate import statement:

 ```
 import concatenate_reads as cr